mkcn/fastHistory/fastHistory/tldr/tldr/pages/windows/whoami.md

 - Display the user principal name (UPN) of the current user `whoami /upn`

-- Display the logon id of the current user
+- Display the logon ID of the current user
 `whoami /logonid`